usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 ### Combining SDFs

-One useful feature of SDF's is how simple they are to combine.
+One useful feature of SDFs is how simple they are to combine.
 The simplest operation is a union, which represents the area inside of either of two shapes.
-We can find the union of two SDF's by taking the minimum of their two distance fields.
+We can find the union of two SDFs by taking the minimum of their two distance fields.
 This makes sense intuitively as we only care about the minimum distance to any object in the scene.

 ```cpp
 float union(vec2 p, float d1, float d2){